SunInKim/Asymmetric-SAC-VAE/README.md

 A random number of objects are placed on the desk so that it can be operated in a variety of environments.

-An exxample of each task is as follows.
+An example of each task is as follows.

 ### Laptop close